cfpb/design-system/docs/pages/featured-content-modules.md

           ### Standard desktop style

           * Module spans the full width of the page’s content area and is 220px tall at maximum page width.
-It appears 60px underneath the header/intro paragraph of the page.
+It appears 60px underneath the header/intro paragraph of the page, unless featured on the homepage.

           * Background color of module is Gray 5 with a 1px Gray 40 stroke.